peakmoney/yodel/README.md

 ```

 ## Getting Started
-Yodel is meant to run as an independent Node service on Node 0.10.x and up to Node 5.x.
+Yodel is meant to run as an independent Node service on Node 4.x and up to Node 6.x.
 It
 requires connections to Redis and MySQL servers.

-### Adding Config Files
+### Config
-Of the 7 supported config files, only 1 is required.
-All have corresponding sample
-files in the config directory.

-* knexfile.js (required)
-* redis.json (optional)
-* redis_events.json (optional)
-* apn.json (optional)
-* gcm.json (optional)
-* sentry.json (optional)
-* ping.json (optional)

-When writing apn.json, keep in mind that all of the options in that file are passed directly
-to the [node-apn](https://github.com/argon/node-apn) package.
-You can see a [list of supported options](https://github.com/argon/node-apn/blob/master/doc/connection.markdown) in their documentation.
+Yodel relies on environment variables for config.
+In development and test environments we support `dotenv` files (`.env.development` and `.env.test`).
+We've include `.env.sample` to use as a reference.
+All environment variables are referenced exclusively in `common.js`.

 ### DB and Package Setup
 Ensure that you have MySQL and Redis running, and that you're MySQL server has a database